 What do drain flies look like?

-Drain flies are gray or black, and their bodies are covered in microscopic fuzzy hair.
+Drain flies are gray or black, and their bodies are covered in microscopic, fuzzy hair.
 Drain flies have large wings, but they are very poor fliers.
-In fact, a good way to identify drain flies is by their short, frantic manner in which they fly.
-They are very small with adults only growing up to 1/5th of an inch in length.
+In fact, a good way to identify drain flies is by the short, frantic manner in which they fly.
+They are very small, with adults averaging 1/8 of an inch in length.
 When drain flies are resting on an object, they place their horizontal wings in a roof-like manner over their body.

 Where are drain flies found?

 Drain flies are generally found living and breeding in moist organic debris.
 As their name suggests, drain flies usually live in sink drains, floor drains, sewers, and damp basements.
-Drain flies can be seen resting on walls in kitchens, bathrooms, and basements; they can also be seen flying around the drains that they have emerged from.
+Drain flies can be seen resting on walls in Quad Cities kitchens, bathrooms, and basements.
+They can also be seen flying around the drains that they have emerged from.

 What do drain flies eat?